Machine learning

 Use k-means clustering algorithm to classify data points

 This page is outdated.
-Please visit here to see the use case of.
+Please visit here to see the use case of Rust function in machine learningarrow-up-right.

 The lingua franca of machine learning is Python.
 However, Python relies on C/C++ based native modules to perform the actual computationally intensive tasks of machine learning.
 It is similar to Node.js relying on C++ to perform computing tasks.